pgadmin-org/pgadmin4/docs/en_US/getting_started.rst

 for a number of desktop environments; we recommend using an installer whenever possible.

-In a Server Deployment, the pgAdmin application is deployed behind a webserver or with the WSGI interface.
+In a *Server Deployment*, the pgAdmin application is deployed behind a webserver or with the WSGI interface.
 If you install pgAdmin in server mode, you will be prompted to provide a role name and pgAdmin password when you initially connect to pgAdmin.
 The first